 On St. Patrick’s Day each year, millions of people from across the world celebrate Irish heritage, which begs the question, “How well do you know Ireland?”

-Brand Ireland has become so popular in the last few years that on March 17th, buildings in different countries turn green.
+Brand Ireland has become so popular in the last few years that on March 17th, buildings in diverse countries, from Italy to China, turn green.

 The initiative, known as “Global Greening,” was established by Tourism Ireland.